 Cloning Hyper-V virtual machines with Microsoft’s native Hyper-V Manager can be a time-consuming process, especially when you want to copy a machine to the same host.
 Your only option is to first export the VM you want to clone and import it to your destination host.
 While this process is straightforward, there is a waiting period between each step before you can initiate the next step.
 This reduces overall productivity.

 When importing/exporting virtual machines to the same host, you are required to specify a different location to store the virtual hard disk.
 If you fail to do so, the new VHD or VHDX will have the same file name as the source virtual hard disk, which can lead to errors and hamper management.
-The native import wizard does not provide a way to change the name of the virtual machine, or virtual hard disk, once created.
+The native import wizard does not provide a way to change the name of the virtual machine and virtual hard disk once created.

 Here’s how simple the process is with 5nine Manager:

 - Specify the path for the virtual machine data

 - Provide a unique name for the clone

 - Specify the number of clones you wish to create

 - Specify the destination folder for storage and configuration